farrosfr/farrosfr-site/src/content/blog/shells-overview-tryhackme-write-up/index.md

 title: Shells Overview | TryHackMe Write-Up
 publishDate: '2025-09-15'
 description: Learn about the different types of shells.
-tags: [tryhackme, shells, writeup]
+tags: [tryhackme, shells, write-up]
 heroImage: {src: './image.png', alt: 'TryHackMe'}
 language: 'en'
 ---
-Here i want to share about my writeup for the room [Shells Overview](https://tryhackme.com/room/shellsoverview), learn about the different types of shells.
+Here i want to share about my write-up for the room [Shells Overview](https://tryhackme.com/room/shellsoverview), learn about the different types of shells.
 I wrote this in 2025 and hope it is useful for learning about cybersecurity.

 ## Task 1: Room Introduction